Wat Phra Kaew and Bangkok Grand Palace

-The Grand Palace in Bangkok and Wat Phra Kaew (or Wat Pra Kaew) is without a doubt, the most famous landmark in Thailand and it is also seen in many movies.
-Despite being such a touristic icon, it is still the number one place to see while in Bangkok, a marvel of delicate and intricate craftwork, architecture, carving and painting.
-Wat Phra Kaew is described at length in so many websites; We are not going to get too much into details, just a few facts and a lot of photos 🙂
+Bangkok Grand Palace, the Temple of the Emerald Buddha and Wat Phra Kaew (or Wat Pra Kaew) are without a doubt, the most famous landmarks in Thailand, often seen in many movies.
+Despite being such a touristic icon, this is still the number one place to see while in Bangkok, a marvel of delicate and intricate craftwork, architecture, carving and painting.
+Wat Phra Kaew is described at length in so many websites; We are not going to get too much into details, just a few facts and a lot of photos.

 The official name of the temple is ‘Wat Phra Si Rattana Satsadaram’ but many call it ‘The temple of the Emerald Buddha’ and is on the ground of the Grand Palace, another historical monument which used to be the Royal Residence.